emilyjryan/project-4/readme.md

 # Welcome to the *Regulate* App!

 ## Tech stack used:
-* Typescript?
+* Typescript
 * React
-* Next
+* Express.js
-* Node?
+* Node.js
-* Mongo vs. Psql?
+* Mongo

-I haven't learned Typescript or Next.js yet but I plan to spend some time learning the very basics in the first day or two of the project time and then implementing these frameworks for the app development.
-I specifically chose Typescript and Next.js because they are popular technologies used in the industry and I want to add them as tools in my software engineering toolbelt.
+I haven't learned Typescript yet but I plan to spend some time learning the very basics in the first day or two of the project time and then implementing this framework for the app development.
+I specifically chose Typescript because it's a very popular technology used in the industry and I want to add it as a new tool in my software engineering toolbelt.

 ## Description